-Every September, Riot Games launches our North America (NA) Internship Program by opening applications.
-With applications now open for 2023, we wanted to give you some insight on the application process, tips for interviewing, advice from previous interns, and plenty more.
+Every September, Riot Games launches our United States (US) Summer Internship Program.
+With applications opening , we wanted to give you some insight on the application process, tips for interviewing, advice from previous interns, and more.
 Just think of us as your own Riot Career Coach.
 Let’s dive in!

 Before you apply you should, however, know why you are inspired to join the internship program and why you have interest in starting your journey at Riot Games.
 Here are some things to help get the wheels turning

 Ask yourself, why am I interested in working at Riot Games?

 Learn about our intern’s experiences at Riot Games:

 So you’ve read our values and learned more about the intern experience?
 Now it’s time to apply!

 We review applications on a rolling basis so we recommend applying sooner when there is a higher chance of the role being available.
 There are four stages starting with your application, then a craft test, some interviews, and finally a decision.

 Complete the online application.
 Apply for positions that align with your interests and experience.
 Please do not apply for all roles, just the ones that really speak to you.